 A worthwhile destination in its own right, this estancia dates back to 1886 and has a fascinating history.
 In a beautiful location on a headland near the Beagle Channel, there are guided tours and a nice cafe in the old house.

-The Museo Acatushun at the entrance to the property has a superb display of marine animal skeletons and the AR$290 entrance charge covers both attractions.
+The Museo Acatushun at the entrance to the property has a superb display of marine animal skeletons and the AR$45,000 entrance charge covers both attractions.

 The entrance booth at the Museo issues permits for the three free camping spots on the property.
 All are on rivers, but the most attractive is undoubtedly Rio Cambaceres, with serene views out to the Beagle Channel.
 We had a couple of idyllic days there and in the evenings you can watch the Antarctic ships heading out.
-There are fireplaces only and plenty of space for tents or trucks.
+There is plenty of space for tents or trucks.

 Tip: Be sure to walk up the distinctive hill overlooking the Beagle on the western side of the bridge just before the camping area: it has the most beautiful view.
 You might also see wild cattle and horses.